tshanedc/bikesharing_finalproject/README.md

 The group communicates regularly over slack, sharing ideas and datasets as well as discussing next steps.
 Additionally, the group utilizes Zoom to meet outside of class hours.

-## Methodology

-- We will use Visualization using Tableau and R.

 ## Provisional Model for Machine Learning